Markets Europe & international Cooperation FMSB signs Consultation Agreement with Autorité des Marchés Financiers

 Compliance Impact

 Urgency: Low – This is a procedural leadership announcement with no immediate regulatory or operational impacts.
-It matters for long-term strategic planning, as the new Chair could influence AMF's approach to MiFID II implementation, sustainability integration, or enforcement, but firms face no urge
+It matters for long-term strategic planning, as the new Chair could influence AMF's approach to MiFID II implementation, sustainability integration, or enforcement, but firms face no urgent adjustments today.

 Asset ManagerBroker DealerBank Asset management Savings protection Journalists The AMF is conducting a consultation on the end of life of private equity funds intended for retail investors